lvzixun/Boxy-Theme/README.md

 Installed packages:

-* [Boxy Theme Addon - Font Face][addon-font-face]
+* [Boxy-Theme Addon - Font Face][addon-font-face]
-* [Boxy Theme Addon - Widget Font Size][addon-widget-font-size]
+* [Boxy-Theme Addon - Widget Font Size][addon-widget-font-size]
 * [PlainNotes][plain-notes]

 ***

 ### Share The Love

-I've put a lot of time and effort into making `Boxy Theme` awesome.
+I've put a lot of time and effort into making `Boxy-Theme` awesome.
 If you love it, you can buy me a coffee.
 Every cup helps!
 I promise it will be a good investment 😉

 **Donate with:** [Patreon][patreon].